marouni/marouni.github.io/_posts/2014-04-27-hive-indexes.markdown

 ```

 ## Hive setup
-The input file is now in HDFS and divided into 12 blocks, next we'll create a Hive table with a schema that maps my input file.
+The input file is now in HDFS and divided into 12 blocks, next we'll create a Hive table with a schema with 2 columns that map to our input file.
 In the Hive shell  :

 ```sql
 hive> CREATE TABLE tab1 (id INT, pass INT) ROW FORMAT DELIMITED FIELDS TERMINATED BY ' ';